Taysiabee/readme-popsicle/readme.md

 **D**) Now that you have created a div progress bar and placed it inside of thr wham div you can style it!

 		- EX: progressBar.style.whateverStyle
+**HINT**: *to make the progress bar animate, style the  width at 100% and a transitionTimingFunction at "linear"*

 **E**) YOU ARENT FINISHED YET!
 Don't forget about your timer!
 After you have styled your progress bar right underneath your styles add the setTimeout function.